valkey-io/libvalkey/README.md

 ## Contributing

 Contributions from the community are welcome.
 Feel free to open a PR with a bugfix or new feature.
 Note that if you would like to merge a large feature it's probably a good idea to open an issue first rather than spending a lot of time on a PR that may not be accepted.

+When making a change, please use `git clang-format` or [format-files.sh](./scripts/format-files.sh) to format your changes properly.
+This repository is currently using `clang-format` 18.1.3 to format the code.